 Once the CPE non-AP MLD is associated and has been assigned an EDP group, it may request to join a different EDP group.
-Information on the available EDP group(s) may be distributed periodically by the CPE AP MLD transmitting EDP Groups(#1011, #Ed) Parameter frames.
-To join a different EDP group, the CPE non-AP MLD sends an EDP Epoch Request frame, indicating "Join" in the Epoch Request field and providing the EDP Epoch Settings field indicating the parameters of the EDP group it requests to join.

-If the CPE AP MLD can fulfill the request, it will include the CPE non-AP MLD in the new EDP group and remove it from the previous EDP group.
-The result of the operation is indicated to the CPE non-AP MLD through an EDP Epoch(#859) Response frame.
+Information on the available EDP group(s) may be distributed periodically by the CPE AP MLD transmitting EDP Groups(#1011, #Ed) Parameter frames (see 9.6.42.4).
+To join a different EDP group, the CPE non-AP MLD shall send [533] an EDP Epoch Request frame (see 9.6.42.5)[867], indicating "Join" in the Epoch Request field and providing the EDP Epoch Settings field indicating the parameters of the EDP group it requests to join.
+[71] Upon reception of the request, the CPE AP MLD may assign the CPE non-AP MLD to another EDP group and remove it from the previous EDP group.
+[968] The result of the operation is indicated to the CPE non-AP MLD through an EDP Epoch(#859) Response frame.
 This frame includes a Status field, "SUCCESS", indicating the operation result and an optional EDP Epoch Settings field to indicate the parameters of the newly joined EDP(#1012) group.

-At any point in time, the CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EDP group, by sending an EDP Epoch Assignment(#859) frame to the associated CPE non-AP MLD(#859) including the EDP Epoch Settings field with the parameters of the suggested EDP group.
-The CPE non-AP MLD may report the status of the operation by responding with an EDP Epoch(#859) Response frame.
+[72] The CPE AP MLD may request the associated CPE non-AP MLD to transition to a different EDP group, by sending an EDP Epoch Assignment(#859) frame to the associated CPE non-AP MLD(#859) including the EDP Epoch Settings field with the parameters of the suggested EDP group.
+The CPE non-AP MLD shall [534] report the status of the operation by responding with an EDP Epoch(#859) Response frame.
 This operation allows the CPE AP MLD to reorganize the EDP groups in use.
-Following this reorganization, the resulting EDP groups should maintain the same level of restrictiveness or be even more restrictive, i.e., shorter epoch durations, while also respecting any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in (Re)Association Request frame.
+Following this reorganization, the resulting EDP groups should maintain the same level of restrictiveness or be even more restrictive, i.e., shorter epoch durations, while also respecting any pacing limits indicated in the Minimum Epoch Pacing Parameters field that the CPE non-AP MLD has specified in (Re)Association (see 9.6.42.5)[867].

-A CPE non-AP MLD may leave an EDP group at any time by sending an EDP Epoch(#859) Request frame indicating "Leave" in the Epoch Request field.
-Upon reception of this message, the CPE AP MLD shall remove the CPE non-AP MLD from the EDP group.
+Once the CPE non-AP MLD receives an EDP Epoch Response frame or transmits an EDP Epoch Response frame in response to an EDP Epoch Assignment frame signaling successful (Status code field set to SUCCESS, SUCCESS_SIMILAR_EPOCH, SUCCESS_ALREADY_EXISTING_EPOCH or SUCCESS_AID_LIST_PARTIALLY_STORED) reception of new EDP group parameters, the CPE non-AP MLD shall compute the new MAC Header Anonymization parameters for the current EDP epoch, as per 10.71.3, and apply them in the next epoch starting time as indicated by the First Epoch TSF Start Time field of the EDP Epoch Settings field (considering the operations in 10.71.2.4 EDP Epoch Start Time Computation).
+[233]

+[234]

 9.4.1.85 Epoch Request field

 Editor please remove Leave operation of Table 9-129t